ghastlymirror/ghastlyastro/src/content/blog/toontown-rewritten-review.md

 ![toontown homepage](/images/2022/toontownwebsite.jpg#medium "The Homepage as it was when it was first launched ")

-So a little bit of history, it was officially launched on June 2, 2003 Toontown and could be described as a subscription-based MMORPG created by Disney Interactive, which gave the players a chance to create their own cartoon characters and interact with beloved Disney characters such as Mickey and Donald.
+So a little bit of history, ToonTown was officially launched on June 2, 2003 and could be described as a subscription-based MMORPG created by Disney Interactive, which gave the players a chance to create their own cartoon characters and interact with beloved Disney characters such as Mickey and Donald.

 ![Mickey Mouse in Toontown Asking a player to play Tag](/images/2022/mickeymousetoontown.jpg#center)